-Lee’s Refrigeration service has the technical expertise and experience to service your commercial refrigeration equipment.
+Lee’s Refrigeration service has the technical expertise and experience to service your Denver Commercial Refrigeration Repair needs.
 We specialize in freezers, refrigerators, prep tables, display refrigerators, coolers, ice machines.
 Whether the unit requires a simple repair such as replacement of a temperature control or more complex repair such as a refrigerant leak or compressor replacement, we have expert technicians with access to a full range of parts across a wide variety of manufacturers, to take care of any problem quickly and cost effectively.

 We repair most brands and commercial refrigeration calls for repair are always our highest priority.
 Our Techs carry many parts which allow for quick repair turnaround times.
 Where parts are not available locally, we are able to expedite directly from the manufacturer or our extensive network of parts suppliers around the country.
 Our work is fully guaranteed and our customers tell us constantly that costs very competitive and reasonable.

 Routine maintenance is an important aspect of ensuring your refrigeration appliances operates effectively.
 Many emergencies and repairs can be avoided through regular maintenance inspections.
 Call us today to arrange for a routine maintenance which includes cleaning and inspection of condenser coils, check and cleaning of seals and gaskets.
 Check of refrigerant levels.
 Correct operation of thermostat, and cool control.
 Efficient operation of evaporator system and that all fans are in good order and that airflow throughout unit is optimal.